hashicorp/nomad/website/source/docs/agent/configuration/vault.html.md

 - `enabled` `(bool: false)` - Specifies if the Vault integration should be activated.

+- `create_from_role` `(string: "")` - Specifies the role to create tokens from.
+  The token given to Nomad does not have to be created from this role but must have "update" capability on "auth/token/create/<create_from_role>" path in Vault.
+If this value is unset and the token is created from a role, the value is defaulted to the role the token is from.

 - `task_token_ttl` `(string: "")` - Specifies the TTL of created tokens when
   using a root token.
 This is specified using a label suffix like "30s" or "1h".